 Aomori is easily accessible, with transport methods like taking a Shinkansen and flying there the most popular, however, you can also catch a highway bus or even hire a car and do the drive (we highly recommend this, the countryside is beautiful!).

 From Tokyo, you can take a Hayabusa train on the JR Tohoku Shinkansen to Shin-Aomori, and then transfer to a local train to get to Aomori Station.
 This entire trip should take less than four hours in total.
-It will cost around 20,000 yen for one person, one way, however if you have the JR Pass, it should be fully covered.
+It will cost around 20,000 yen for one person, one way, however if you have the JR Pass or the JR East Pass, it should be fully covered.
 You are required to book a seat on the Hayabusa trains, so please organize this prior at the JR ticket office in Tokyo.

 If you would like to catch a flight from Tokyo, a return flight with Japan Airlines can start from roughly 30,000 yen, which is relatively cheap, however, it can reach up to the high-end of 50,000 yen, so it’s definitely best to book as early as you can, or begin price alerts for sales when you’re sure of your dates.
 The flights are normally 80-minutes long.